marcosgabarda/marcosgabarda.github.io/content/posts/guybrush.md

 ### Install kernel and mesa from backports

-With the backports activated, then I have to install the linux kernel and the mesa
+With the backports activated, then I have to install the Linux kernel and the mesa
 drivers:

 ```bash